*Redis latency problems troubleshooting

 - Linux running on physical machine (Unknown HW) 6.1GB RSS forked in 80 milliseconds (13.1 milliseconds per GB)

-- Linux running on physical machine (Xeon @ 2.27Ghz) 6.9GB RSS forked into 62 millisecodns (9 milliseconds per GB).
+- Linux running on physical machine (Xeon @ 2.27Ghz) 6.9GB RSS forked into 62 milliseconds (9 milliseconds per GB).

-As you can see a VM running on Xen has a performance hit that is between one order to two orders of magnitude.
-We believe this is a severe problem with Xen and we hope it will be addressed ASAP.
+As you can see certain VMs running on Xen have a performance hit that is between one order to two orders of magnitude.
+For EC2 users the suggestion is simple: use modern HVM based instances.

 *Latency induced by swapping (operating system paging)